totten/bknix/doc/nix-shell.md

 The rest of this document explains these steps in more depth.
 If you already understand them, then proceed to [bknix: General usage (loco)](usage-loco.md) or [bknix: General usage (legacy)](usage-legacy.md).

 ## Step 1.
-Download bknix definitions
+Download the configuration

 The `bknix` repository stores some *metadata* -- basically, a list of required packages.
 We download a copy via `git`: